nata-kostina/app-rs-lang/README.md

 # RS Lang
 This is an application created for Russian speakers to learn English.
-The app includes the database of 3600 words, mini-games and statistics page.
+The app includes a database of 3600 words, mini-games and a statistics page.

 ## Demo
 Here is a working live demo: https://rslang-nata-kostina.netlify.app/